HealthCatalyst/healthcareai-r/CONTRIBUTING.md

 - Open RStudio
   - Look for Project dropdown (top right corner)
   - Click New Project
   - Click Version Control
   - Click Git
-  -	Copy git link into 'Repository URL' and create project as subdirectory of your data science folder
+  - Paste git link into 'Repository URL' and create project as subdirectory of your data science folder
 - Note that a git tab now appears in RStudio

 ## Create a topic branch that you can work in
 1) In RStudio -> Tools (at top) -> Shell